ramorel/ramorel.github.io/_pages/cv.md

 ### Books

 Coburn, C. E., Catterson, A. K., Higgs, J., & **Morel, R.** (in preparation).
 Spread and scale in the digital age.
 Full-length book manuscript.
 Under contract with Harvard Educational Press.

 ### Technical reports

 Anderson, E., **Morel, R.**, & Stein, A. (2016).
 What variables predict science achievement?
-A report to North Shore High School.
+A report to "North Shore High School."
 Evanston, IL: Northwestern University.

 Coburn, C.E.
 Catterson, A. K., Higgs, J. & **Morel, R.** (2013).
 Spread and Scale in the Digital Age: A Report to the MacArthur